Kyuubi/Site/content/post/working-with-speaker-port.md

 `/dev/pcsp` basically is your speaker. `mpg123` decodes .mp3 file into raw streaming data which is piped ('|') to speakers

 A good thing about speakers is that it can overlap all noises no locking system as to who can write and stuff.
-Ncie one...
+Nice one...

 Ok..
 So we got a way in which we can run raw data streams into speakers.
 Now how about capturing what is being run to the speakers.
 In other words snooping on the /dev/pcsp (I am not sure /dev/pcsp is the right place to snoop.)